YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 A resource queue has the following characteristics:

-`MEMORY_LIMIT`
+`MEMORY_QUOTA`
 :   The amount of memory used by all the queries in the queue \(per segment\).
-For example, setting `MEMORY_LIMIT` to 2GB on the ETL queue allows ETL queries to use up to 2GB of memory in each segment.
+For example, setting `MEMORY_QUOTA` to 2GB on the ETL queue allows ETL queries to use up to 2GB of memory in each segment.

 `ACTIVE_STATEMENTS`
 :   The number of *slots* for a queue; the maximum concurrency level for a queue.
 When all slots are used, new queries must wait.
 Each query uses an equal amount of memory by default.